Cognitium Fast API Documentation

 2. Vote Action

-To record a vote for a chat message, send a payload with "action": "vote" and include:
+To record a vote for a chat message, send a payload with "action": "vote" and these fields:

 {